hypnaceae/DiphoneSynth/README.md

 - *--save* or *-s* followed by *filename.wav*, to save the output to a new file, path relative.
 Default: None
 - *--help* or *-h* to open the help menu with these instructions.

-The 'diphones' folder should be in the same directory as diphone_synth.py and interface_audio.py.

 In theory, you can use a different diphone database.
 You will have to update the global variable SAMPLE_RATE to match that of your wav files.
 The filename conventions will also have to be the same.